Registration: Memory-Time Trade-off

 resampled_moving_image.SetDirection(moving_image.GetDirection())

-# Resample original image using identity transform and the BSpline interpolator.
+# Resample original image using identity transform and the BSpline interpolator of order 3.

 resample = sitk.ResampleImageFilter()